The Technical Support Team tracks and handles a variety of requests through our online ticket system.

 If the Technical Support engineer has trouble reproducing the problem, you may be contacted to discuss the case or to provide additional detail.

 Stage 3: Case Resolution Management

-Once the Technical Support engineer investigates your issue, a solution is provided.
+Once the Technical Support engineer investigates your issue, a solution is provided when possible.
 You should test the solution to confirm the issue is resolved.
-When there is mutual agreement that the issue is resolved, the Engineer closes the ticket.
+When there is a mutual agreement that the issue is resolved, the Engineer closes the ticket.
 If the issue is not resolved to your satisfaction, you should provide the Technical Support engineer with detail related to the area(s) you feel are not resolved, for further investigation or explanation.